-The People own real estate for different reasons.
+People own real estate for different reasons.
 Many own it to have a place for their family.
 Some people buy real estate for investment purposes.
 Others may buy real property for their business office or business operations.
 Partition of real property is often a remedy when the ownership relationship goes awry.
-Owners may have different ideas about what to do with the property depending on if they are going through a divorce, the property was inherited by children or others, the investors can’t agree what to build, or the plans for building don’t work out.
+Owners may have different ideas about what to do with the property depending on if they are going through a divorce, the property was inherited by children or others, the investors can’t agree on what to build, or the building plans don’t work out.
 Business owners may seek a partition when one owner wants to keep the business running and another sees a sale as they way to get paid for his/her interests.
-Many other reasons for seeking to partition real property.
+Many other reasons for seeking to partition the real property.

 Considerations to partition real property

 There are many ways people can own property.
-It can be owned as a husband and wife where the property is titled as tenants by entirety.
-Others may own it jointly with right of survivorship.
+It can be owned as a husband and wife where the property is titled as tenants by the entirety.
+Others may own it jointly with the right of survivorship.
 In both cases, if one spouse dies, the title passes to the other property.
 Property ownership can be tenants in common – where there are multiple owners each with a partial interest.

 Often, the owners can agree on their own how to resolve real property ownership disputes.
 One or more owners may buy out the interests of the others.
-They all may agreed to sell the property and divide the proceeds according to their ownership interest.
-Equitable division of property is the general remedy for division of real property for marital couples going through a divorce.
+They all may agree to sell the property and divide the proceeds according to their ownership interest.
+Equitable division of property is the general remedy for the division of real property for marital couples going through a divorce.

 How does the partition process proceed?

-The rules for partitioning property in Florida are set forth in Chapter 64 of the Florida statutes.
+The rules for partitioning property in Florida are outlined in Chapter 64 of the Florida statutes.
 The partition process takes place in the county where the property is located.
 The action can be filed by one or more joint tenants, the tenants in common, the heirs to an inheritance, and others with an interest in the land.

 The partition complaint should:

 • Describe the land